 Preston worked for many years for Kimberly Clark forestry and retired to pursue his many passions in life such as gardening, fishing, shooting, and hunting.
 Preston's gardening skills even landed him the back cover of the Stokes Seed Catalogue where he was holding a prize sized cabbage he grew in his garden.
 He loved introducing individuals to recreational target shooting and spent time as a firearms educator.
 Whether it was building a masonry oven, repurposing material, or learning a new hobby, he always had a project on the go.
 Preston was always up for a good conversation and enjoyed spending time with friends and family over a nice meal with drink.

 Preston is survived by his sister Susan Derbyshire, son Jim McKeever (Nicole), grandson Sheamus McKeever and a wonderful collection of nieces, nephews, in-laws and long-time friends.

 A reception will be held celebrating the life of Preston McKeever Saturday June 16th, from 2-4pm at 226 Highbury School Rd., Canaan NS.
-A celebration of his life will also take place July 20th 2018, from 2-4pm, at 9 Scott Ave., in Terrace Bay Ontario.
+A celebration of his life will also take place in Ontario at a later date (specifics TBD).
 In lieu of flowers, donations may be made to the Annapolis Valley Regional Library, the Annapolis Valley Shooting Sports Club or a charity of your choice.
 Arrangements have been entrusted to Serenity Funeral Home, 34 Coldbrook Village Park Dr., Coldbrook, NS, B4P 1B9 (902-679-2822).